 Find Artistic Inspiration

 It’s no secret that Old Town North hosts more than its fair share of the city’s arts scene; after all, The Art League school, MetroStage and Alexandria Symphony Orchestra are all headquartered in Old Town North.
 The Art League will expand its footprint in Old Town North beyond its school at Montgomery Center, which offers a variety of classes in painting, ceramics, fiber arts and jewelry making, to an indoor arts center at The Muse luxury condo development.
-While MetroStage is currently streaming shows virtually, the new theater space will open as part of The Venue residential complex in 2022.
+While MetroStage is currently streaming shows virtually, the new theater space will open as part of The Venue residential complex.

 For a taste of the neighborhood’s public art, start at Tide Lock Park at 1 Canal Center Plaza, home to the “Promenade Classique,” a neoclassical sculpture by French artists Anne and Patrick Poirier.
 Amidst waterfalls and pools, discover marble eyes, a jaw fountain and an obelisk doubling as a miniature Washington Monument.
 Make your way westward past Gables Old Town North to see the 2019-installed public art.
 Inspired by the historical shipping canal that once occupied the site, sculptor Tom Fruin created an 18-foot-tall glass mosaic sculpture of steel, acrylic and lights called Plinth.

 The “Come Together” mural on the side of Rubini Jewelers at 632 N. Washington was painted by Alexandria high school students Shelby Bavin and Caroline Mitchell in the context of the Black Lives Matter movement in July 2020.
 The painting offers a twist on Michelangelo’s “Creation of Adam,” as the Black and white hands meet as a symbol of solidarity.
 Later in the year, look for colorful commissioned artwork on Old Town North’s stormwater manhole covers.